-This is where protein comes in.
-Adding protein to your diet may help you stay fuller longer, which helps you not only less during meals, but additionally, may help to curb food cravings throughout the day.
+Regarding diet, this is where protein comes in.
+Adding protein to your diet may help you stay fuller longer, which helps you not only consume less during meals, but additionally, may help to curb food cravings throughout the day.
 Take it from professors at University of Texas, in this article originally published in the American Journal of Clinical Nutrition: “There is evidence that modestly increasing the proportion of protein in the diet, while controlling total energy intake, may improve body composition, facilitate fat loss, and improve body weight maintenance after weight loss.”

 Now that you’ve learned about protein’s role in weight loss, it’s time to make a decision on how you’d like to include protein in your diet.
 The question you want to first ask yourself is: do you choose whole foods or protein powder?

 In general, it is recommended to get protein through your regular diet, by consuming whole foods.
 Beans, seafood, nuts, dairy, poultry, and meat are all full of protein, so if you’re looking for a place to start, begin with adding some of these foods to your meal plan.
-This is the route that doctors and dietitians generally suggest as well, as consuming whole foods not only helps with your weight loss goals, but additionally, whole foods provide plenty of essential nutrients that benefit your body, ones that a protein powder alone would not necessarily have.
+This is the route that doctors and dietitians generally suggest as well, as consuming whole foods not only helps with your weight management goals, but additionally, whole foods provide plenty of essential nutrients that benefit your body, ones that a protein powder alone may not necessarily have.

 Be sure to check the amount of protein per serving––will you be able to get the right amount?
-For weight loss, protein intake should be approximately 25% of your daily calorie consumption.

 Like anything you’d go to eat, you’re going to want to enjoy it.
 This is going to be part of your routine, so think about something you will feel excited about tasting every day.
 Most protein powders come in chocolate, vanilla, strawberry, or flavorless, but you can even find some that come in flavors such as “cinnamon bun” or “red velvet cake.”